torvalds/linux/Documentation/process/stable-api-nonsense.rst

 -------------------------------

-This is a much more "volatile" topic if you talk to people who try to keep a Linux kernel driver that is not in the main kernel tree up to date over time.
+This is a much more "volatile" topic if you talk to people who try to keep a GNU/Linux kernel driver that is not in the main kernel tree up to date over time.

-Linux kernel development is continuous and at a rapid pace, never stopping to slow down.
+GNU/Linux kernel development is continuous and at a rapid pace, never stopping to slow down.
 As such, the kernel developers find bugs in current interfaces, or figure out a better way to do things.
 If they do that, they then fix the current interfaces to work better.
 When they do